soulmedicinas/biolerplate-exercise-tracker/README.md

 This is the boilerplate for the Exercise Tracker project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker

+# Starting the project locally:

+Run `npm run dev` to start the server.
+You can test API using the main html page or use Postman with `postman_collection.json`

 # Requirements

 - The API should return data in JSON format.
 Errors should be returned in JSON format as well, with an appropriate status code